 - Encore – developed by a Lousiana grower, Robert C. ‘Buddy’ Lee.
-Bloom from spring to fall.
+Blooms from spring to fall.

-- Robin Hill and Gartrell hybrids – also a group of Japanese azalea hybrids grown by Robert Derby Gartrell in the late XXth century.
+- Robin Hill and Gartrell hybrids – a group of hybrids brought to us by a different Robert, Robert Derby Gartrell. in the late XXth century.
 Larger flowers, very hardy.

-With over uncountable varieties, it’s guaranteed that an Azalea japonica exists that hits your sweet spot!
+Thanks to the many varieties, it’s only a question of time until you find an Azalea japonica that hits your sweet spot!

 How is Azalea japonica different from other azaleas?

 Japanese azalea is said to be an evergreen azalea.
-This means that it keeps its leaves in winter and only sheds older leaves when newer leaves have taken over, except in cases of really deep cold weather.
-Regular azaleas are often deciduous and will lose their leaves every year in the cold season, even in mild winters.
+This means it keeps its leaves in winter.
+The plant only sheds older leaves when newer ones have taken over, except for the rare bout of really cold weather.
+On the other hand, regular azaleas are often deciduous and will lose all their leaves every year in the cold season, even during mild winters.

-Additionally, azaleas of the deciduous type have larger, longer leaves, whereas Japanese azaleas have smaller leaves that are at most 2 inches (5 to 6 cm) long.
+Additionally, azaleas of the deciduous type have larger, longer leaves.
+This contrasts with Japanese azaleas that have smaller leaves, at most 2 inches (5 to 6 cm) long.

 All there is to know about growing Azalea japonica

-This shrub is actually a small-flowered rhododendron, and it stands out in spring thanks to its beautiful bright and colorful bloom.
+This shrub is actually a small-flowered rhododendron.
+It bursts forth in spring with a beautiful bright and colorful bloom.

-Azalea japonica grows into a nice round shrub that highlights its generous blooming and the deep green of its leaves.
+Moreover, Azalea japonica grows into a nice round shrub.
+This dense shape is perfect because it highlights the generous blooming and the deep green leaves.

 Note that Azalea japonica might lose its leaves in case of strong frost spells, but this won’t have any incidence on the plant itself.